 A series of 'live' news days and simulated exercises help to bridge the gap between academia and the media industry giving students 'real' experience.
-A number of trips, including Westminster for JOUR3004 Reporting Politics, together with a large number of visiting experts and guest lecturers help to inspire students and make them aware of the skills required for employment.
+A number of trips, including Westminster for JOUR2006 Reporting Politics, The Mailbox and Media City, together with a large number of visiting experts and guest lecturers help to inspire students and make them aware of the skills required for employment.
 Reflective thinking tasks are embedded throughout the course.
-There are two work placement modules and, through industry links, opportunities to work at a range of outlets including the BBC.
+There are two work placement modules and, through industry links, opportunities to work at a range of outlets, including the BBC.
 Students are also required to make presentations, including to industry professionals and these help them to become more confident.

 Working in groups and independently ensures that they are able to meet the varied challenges that they may face in the workplace.
 Time-management is a core skill and students become proficient at extracting key points quickly and translating them into a range of formats accurately and at speed.
-The BJTC accreditation also provides work placement opportunities and industry links within the broadcast industry.
-The magazine production modules provide students with the skills to apply for work in that thriving sector.
-The Subject Leader regularly emails the class lists on mandatory modules with voluntary work experience opportunities, as well as job vacancies.
+The PR and communications and digital production modules provide students with the skills to apply for work in that thriving sector.